WU17 EURO 2024 top scorer: Alba Cerrato | Women's Under-17

 Article summary

-Spain's Alba Cerrato is clear at the summit of the UEFA EURO Women's Under-17 goal charts and poised to finish as top scorer.
+Spain's Alba Cerrato has finished top scorer at the 2024 UEFA EURO Women's Under-17 with seven goals.

 Article top media content